JProtyp/Nexthink/README.md

 ## Answers
-Answers can be found n folder **src**.
+Answers can be found in folder **src**.
 Each question have it's own folder